hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 The concept of technical debt is directly relevant here.
 Technical debt can be viewed as an instrument for prioritizing extra-node improvements at the cost of intra-node debt.

 A logical next question might be: why not incur ever-increasing technical debt, and hyper-prioritize extra/downstream improvements indefinitely?
-The answer is: **technical debt increases the execution cost of all future efforts** (per-effort "interest payment"), while also compoundingly incentivizing incurring more technical debt with each new effort (interest payment increases exponentially).
+The answer is: **technical debt increases the execution cost of all future efforts** (per-effort "interest payment"), while also compoundingly incentivizing more technical debt with each new effort (interest payment increases exponentially).
 Unchecked, ever-increasing debt is an unsustainable, self-reinforcing cycle of ever-decreasing productivity — a clear recipe for calcification and decline.

 So the solution is to manage technical debt as a useful instrument, strategically incurring and paying it down over time.
 And reinvestment is exactly the process for paying down technical debt (and more generally, the process of improving internal agility).